annakrusteva7-cloud/MARS-ROOTS/README.md

 ---

 ## 🚀 Version 4.0.0: The Engineering Leap
-Based on technical feedback from Grok and SpaceX-style rapid iteration, **v4.0.0** is no longer a simple simulation.
+Based on technical feedback from Grok and SpaceX-style rapid iteration, **v4.0.0** is no longer a simple simulation [INDEX].
 It is a unified **Resilience Engine** that manages life support, physics, and robotic hardware.

 ### 🧠 Major v4.0.0 Features
-*   **Monte Carlo Mission Simulation:** Real-time probability forecasting.
+*   **Monte Carlo Mission Simulation:** Real-time probability forecasting [INDEX].
 The system runs 100+ parallel simulations to predict mission success based on environmental risks.
 *   **Autonomous Robotics Integration:** Implementation of the **Robotic Maintenance Arm (RMA)**.
 The system now detects solar dust accumulation and deploys robotic cleaning autonomously.
 *   **Dust Telemetry Sensing:** Active monitoring of Martian dust levels and their impact on energy harvesting.
 *   **High-Fidelity Physics Engine:** Advanced thermal dynamics using the **Stefan-Boltzmann Law** ($P = \sigma \cdot T^4$) with integrated system stability factors.